marusinm/Currency-converter-KIWI/readme.md

 docker build -t kiwi_task .
 docker run -p 80:80 kiwi_task
 ```
-Or you can download it from Docker Hub
+Or you can pull and run it from Docker Hub
 ```
 docker run -p 80:80 marusinm/currency_converter:v1
 ```
+Then you can check output in your browser on localhost address for example ```http://localhost/currency_converter?amount=1&input_currency=%E2%82%AC&output_currency=CZK```
+For more scroll to 'Examples' section

 ### Run it on localhost
-Use run.sh for unix base systems or just enter /task folder and run currency_converter.py as python script
+Use run.sh for unix base systems
 ```
-# install packages
-pip3 install requests
-pip3 install flask

 ./run.sh
 ```
+Then you can check output in your browser on localhost address for example ```http://localhost:5000/currency_converter?amount=1&input_currency=%E2%82%AC&output_currency=CZK```
+For more scroll to 'Examples' section

 ## App contains